adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Many as leaves from autumn trees
 |     The years shall flutter from on high,
 | And with their multiple decease
-|     The souls of men shall fall and die.
+|     The souls of men shall fall and die,
 | Yet, while the empires turn to dust,
 | You shall live on, because you must.